FAQ

 Where do concerts take place?

 Concerts (and rehearsals) take place in a variety of venues throughout Chestertown and Kent County.
-Sacred Heart Church, the Chesapeake Room at the Rock Hall Volunteer Fire Company, the Mainstay, the Betterton Community Center and Emmanuel Church host concerts and rehearsals, to name just a few.
-Please visit the Festival Venues page for more information.
+Sacred Heart Church, Christ United Methodist Church, Sumner Hall, Emmanuel Church, Washington College, and the Raimond Cultural Center host concerts and rehearsals, to name just a few.
+When you explore our calendar, you’ll see the venue listed for each concert.

 Close all open tabs